 With all the hype The Ordinary has received, are the products really worth it?
 Let’s take a look at the “must-have” skincare product which is Lactic Acid.

 One thing that I really like about The Ordinary is it’s packaging.
 Whilst it’s very minimal, it’s clean and projects the whole vibe of science-meets-skincare perfectly.
 It’s clean, professional and sleek.

-I like the fact that the bottle (glass) comes packaged in a box.
 You have all the details you need on the outside, along with what the product targets.

 The product itself comes in a glass bottle complete with a glass pipette allowing you to easily use the amount you want.

 The Ordinary Lactic Acid 5% – What is Lactic Acid?

 I’ll try to keep this part as simple as possible to help people understand what Lactic Acid is.
 If you’re new to skincare ingredients like this – please DON’T be put off by the word acid.